 (3) Where a licence is surrendered, the Commissioner shall refund to the former licensee so much of the fee for the licence last paid under section 21(1) as the Commissioner, upon application by the former licensee, specifies as appropriate to be refunded.

-[Section 22 amended by No. 55 of 2004 s.
+[Section 22 amended: No. 55 of 2004 s.
 188 and 209(1).]

 Division 3 — Disciplinary action